How To Set Up Stripe to Salesforce Integration: a How To Guide

 3. Verify installation at Setup → Installed Packages.

-3. Run the Setup Wizard
+2. Run the Setup Wizard

 1. Open App Launcher → Stripe Connector for Salesforce Platform.

-2. Click Get Started and authorize Stripe
+2. Click Get Started and authorize Stripe, then enter your Salesforce login details

 5. Select your Stripe API version, click Install Package, then Finish.